yusufbrima/AIMS/README.md

 ### Code Dependencies
 The Jupyter notebooks in this repo extensively rely on Python and it's associated scientific computation libraries.
-Please use [https://pypi.org] (PyPI) to get instructions about package installation procedures for your platform.
+Please use <a href="https://pypi.org">PyPI</a> to get instructions about package installation procedures for your platform.

 ### This repo contains lecture materials and code base for:
   - Skills Phase